How Does Your Hospital Bill Get Paid After a Motorcycle Accident?

 If you haven’t been injured in an accident and do not have an accident attorney, see Medical & Hospital Billing Errors at HURT911®

-If you have been injured in an accident, call an accident lawyer immediately and ask if the lawyer will represent you for your hospital bill.
+If you have been injured in a motorcycle accident, call a motorcycle lawyer immediately and ask if the lawyer will represent you for your hospital bill.
+Motorcycle lawyers know how to properly protect your rights.
+General personal injury lawyers are not familiar with hospital and medical billing after a motorcycle accident.

 If you have been injured in a motorcycle accident or any other type of accident, make sure your accident attorney knows that you are being billed by the hospital.

-Why you should tell your accident lawyer about collection letters even if you have insurance
+Why you should tell your motorcycle accident lawyer about collection letters even if you have insurance

 This is an example of what can happen when you don’t tell your accident lawyer that the hospital is sending you collection letters or suing you.